A guide to help you navigate AI contract analysis software — from the basics, to savings, to what's next.

 Improved efficiency

+Lawyers spend between 40 and 60% of their time drafting legal documents and reviewing contracts.
+Those are critical tasks, but ones that are time-consuming and inefficient.
 With hundreds or thousands of contracts to manage, legal professionals keenly understand the efficiency that comes with automating tasks that don’t require legal knowledge and experience.
-Why spend hours or days searching for an essential clause in all the contracts you manage, when AI can find it for you in seconds?
+There’s no need to spend precious hours — or even days — searching for an essential clause in all the contracts you manage when AI can find it for you in seconds.
 AI-based contract analysis software can extract critical information pertinent to individual clients, client types, or matters.

 AI can also help you manage obligations, payments, and deadlines, with automatic notifications.
 Think of the time savings (and improved accuracy) by moving from a hard copy calendar to a digital one.
 Now take that a step further by not having to enter calendar events at all.
 AI can pull these dates directly from their original source – the contracts – and auto-notify you when action is required.